 These credit cards offer serious benefits for dedicated travelers.

 Is that junk mail or your ticket to ride?
 Take a look at the season’s latest cards and maximize your perk potential per dollar spent.

-The latest credit card offers and new updates can help fill that miles and points void just in time for summer travel.
+The latest credit card offers can help fill that miles and points void just in time for your next trip.
 Many frequent travelers will tell you that travel rewards credit cards are now the most lucrative way to earn miles, annual travel credits, and ultimate rewards points since airlines slimmed down earning potential for most people.
 There’s something ironic about looking to your wallet if you want to score priority boarding, a cheaper hotel stay, a free checked bag, or even a free trip.
 Still, travelers enthusiastic about loyalty programs and reward rates should keep these new credit cards on their radar.

-The good news is that you continue to earn two miles per dollar spent on United, but will also earn double miles on dining and hotels, which is a huge win.
-There will also be a $100 credit to be used for Global Entry or $85 credit for TSA Pre-Check, and 25-percent off onboard purchases, including snacks and Wi-Fi access.
+Cardholders earn two miles per dollar spent on United plus double miles on dining and hotels.
+There is also a $100 credit to be used for Global Entry or $85 credit for TSA Pre-Check, and 25 percent off onboard purchases, including snacks and Wi-Fi access.

 Choose this card if . . . you are a frequent United flier who spends a lot at restaurants and hotels.
 A solid alternative is the Chase Sapphire Reserve card, which ups the ante with three Ultimate Rewards points per dollar spent on all travel and dining, Priority Pass membership, and the opportunity to transfer points back to United.
 It has a $450 annual fee versus the $95 fee for the United Explorer Credit Card.